microsoft/dotnet-framework-docker/README.aspnet.md

 ASP.NET is a high productivity framework for building Web Applications using Web Forms, MVC, Web API and SignalR.

 This repository contains `Dockerfile` definitions for ASP.NET Docker images.
-These images use the [IIS image](https://hub.docker.com/r/microsoft/iis/) as their base.

 This image contains:
 - Windows Server Core as the base OS